 When an update is available from Simpfony the "Update now" button will be present on the Setup Assistant "Updates" panel.
 To automatically download and install the update, simply click the "Update now" button.
 The update will be installed and Simpfony will be restarted.

 In rare cases, Simpfony support may supply an update to be installed manually.
 This update can be installed by selecting the file at the bottom of the panel.

 Simpfony Controllers are freely available for Android, iOS, and Windows on the Downloads page.
 Any number or combination of Controllers can be used with a Simpfony installation.

 A factory reset will clear all configuration options, including network settings, and reset it to the configuration state that was applied when the system was shipped from the factory.
 Before performing a factory reset, Simpfony will automatically take a backup of the current configuration in case you wish to "undo" the factory reset operation later.
 There are two methods to perform a factory reset, depending on if the system is available on the network.

 This is the preferred method of performing a factory reset.
 If the installer has access to the Simpfony Setup Assistant, a factory reset can be performed by clicking the "Factory reset" button on the "System" panel.

 Using a hardware key

 If the Setup Assistant cannot be accessed, perhaps because the network settings have been misconfigured, a factory reset can be performed using a hardware key.
 This method requires a USB memory stick and physical access to the Simpfony system.
 The steps to perform a factory reset using the hardware key method are:

-- Place a file or directory on a USB memory stick with the name simpfony-factory-reset.magic.
+Place a file or directory on a USB memory stick with one of the names below.
 The file or directory can be empty.

 - Turn off the Simpfony system by double-tapping the power button on the front.
 The activity LED will flicker and the system will turn off.